technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 02/Lab 02.md

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image22.png)

+16. Seleccione Contoso|Grupos en la parte superior izquierda.

+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/im2.png)

+18. Seleccione Propiedades en Administrar desde el panel izquierdo.

+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/im3.png)

+19. Activa Sí en la opción **can manage access to all Azure subscriptions and management groups in this tenant** y luego haz clic en **Save**.

+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/im4.png)

+20. Ahora, selecciona "Roles and administrators" en "Manage" desde el panel izquierdo.

+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/im5.png)

+21. Busca +++privileged role admin+++ y haz clic en el rol **Privileged Role Administrator** (no selecciones la casilla; haz clic en su nombre).

+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/im6.png)

+22. Selecciona **+ Add assignments**.

+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/im7.png)

+23. Selecciona **No members selected**.

+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/im8.png)

+24. Selecciona **MOD Admin id** y luego selecciona **Next**.

+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/im9.png)

+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/im10.png)

+25. Selecciona **Assign**.

+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/im11.png)

+26. Asegúrate de que la asignación del rol se haya realizado correctamente.

+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/im12.png)

 16. Desde una nueva pestaña, navegue a **+++https://powerplatform.microsoft.com+++.** Seleccione **Manage** en el panel izquierdo y luego seleccione la opción **Tenant